Welcome to Citizenship Solutions – The blog of John Richardson

 — A. S. Alexander (@asalexanderdesk) September 19, 2016

 I am guessing (actually I know for sure) that you arrived here because of some aspect of being a U.S. citizen living outside the United States.
 Maybe you are a Green Card holder.
+Perhaps you are a former U.S. resident who has just learned that you may still be subject to U.S. “worldwide taxation” even though are a “tax resident” outside the USA.
 I also know how you are feeling.

 “U.S. citizens” and “Green Card holders” are referred to as “U.S. Persons”.
 So, if you are a “U.S. Person Abroad”, well, life is pretty tough. in fact living as a “U.S. Person” outside the United States is: hard, expensive, confusing and (quite frankly) unsustainable.